hayyrs66/bookstore-inventory/README.md

 - **Efficient Data Storage**: Utilizes a B-Tree with a degree of 3 to store book data, ensuring balanced and efficient data management.
 - **CSV Integration**: Supports uploading book data from a CSV file and executing search queries from another CSV file.
-- **Search Functionality**: Provides fast search capabilities to find books based on various criteria.
+- **Search Functionality**: Provides fast search capabilities to find books based on name.
 - **Output Results**: Outputs search results to a text file for easy review.
 - **Modular Design**: The code is organized into distinct classes and files, each with a specific responsibility, enhancing readability and maintainability.